 British PM Liz Truss announces resignation

 Truss has been under criticism for her handling of the country’s economy.
+At 45 days in office, she became the shortest-serving prime minister of UK.

 British Prime Minister Liz Truss announced her resignation on Thursday amid criticism of her handling of the country’s economy and a rebellion within her own party about her authority.